 3. Where do you find single-use plastic?
 Look around your own home.
 What can you and your family do to make a difference?

 Featured Resources for Younger Elementary Students.
-These films have a run time of approximately 19 minutes)
+These films have a run time of about 19 minutes, perfect for one class period

 A story about two friends and their discovery of the relationship between our cities' storm drains and the world's oceans, lakes and rivers.
 (10:00 min. run time)